Izel/Izel.github.io/_posts/2021-06-09-islamic-countries.markdown

 **2. Read about the country**
 Not all the islamic countries are the same.
-Some of them are more extreme than others.
-Not in all islamic countries women have to cover totally and walk behind men, it depends on the country.
+Some are more extreme than others and not in all islamic countries women are forced to cover totally and walk behind men.
 That’s why it is very important to read about the country, watch videos or ask, maybe the sister of the wife of your friend has traveled there.
 Sometimes is better to avoid traveling as a woman alone to some islamic countries.
 Check if it is your case.

 **3. Do not wear suggestive clothes**
 Apply to *ALL* Islamic countries but is more severe in ones than others.
 Avoid singlets, shorts, dresses shows much skin.
 What can you wear?
 Well, blouses with long or short slaves, skirts and dresses that cover your knees, pants, jeans, leggings.
 If it is too hot and you wanna wear singlets, put on a thin jacket, t-shirt or pashmina.

 In some islamic countries it is not necessary to cover your head.
 On the other hand, in others (specially in those located in the middle east) is better if you not only cover your head but also cover your legs totally.